BatuToy/sb-apache-kafka-examples/readme.md

-## I use the kafka-server from docker container.If you wish to use like me you can follow this commands:
+## I use the kafka-server from docker container.If you wish to use like me i leave the all the docker configs.
--
-- docker exec -it kafka bash
+## I leave the .sh commands to check your kafka cluster, topics, producers, consumers etc. from your unix cli.